ibm-cloud-docs/cloud-activity-tracker/compliance.md

 ### Regions
 {: #regions}

-The {{site.data.keyword.cloudaccesstrailshort}} service intends to be compliant with GDPR by the deadline of May 25, 2018 in the {{site.data.keyword.Bluemix_notm}} Public regions where the service is available.
+The {{site.data.keyword.cloudaccesstrailshort}} service is compliant with GDPR in the {{site.data.keyword.Bluemix_notm}} Public regions where the service is available.

 ### Data retention